mindspore-ai/docs/tutorials/lite/source_en/use/runtime_java.md

 MindSpore Lite has a built-in thread pool shared by processes.
 During inference, `threadNum` is used to specify the maximum number of threads in the thread pool.
 The default maximum number is 2.
 It is recommended that the maximum number does not exceed 4.
 Otherwise, the performance may be affected.

 MindSpore Lite supports the float16 operator mode for reasoning.
-If `enable float16` is set  `true`, the float16 operator will be used first.
+If `enable float16` is set as `true`, the float16 operator will be used first.

 ```java
 // Create and init config.